solderq35/hitruns-wiki/website/docs/downpatching.md

 - For the next steps, head to [SteamDB](https://steamdb.info/depot/1659041/manifests/) to check the manifest ID's, or refer to the [table below](#manifest-download-table--specific-patch-findings).
   - Note that since Steam Hitman 3 was released January 2022, you can't downpatch to 2021 on Steam.
-- Once you've decided on the version you want to download, copy it, open Hitman 3 Downpatch.bat and paste the manifest ID using right click, and press enter.
+- Once you've decided on the version you want to download, copy it, open [Hitman 3 Downpatch.bat](https://github.com/solderq35/hitman-tech-tips/blob/main/misc/Hitman%203%20Downpatch.bat?raw=true) and paste the manifest ID using right click, and press enter.
 - Now you'll need to input your steam account username and password.
   - If you have Steam Guard Authentication on, you will also need to input your Authenticator code recieved via phone or email.
 - After DepotDownloader finishes downloading HITMAN 3, you're free to either add it to steam, or overwrite your main game install's files.
   - If you want to keep both the current game install and the downpatched versions, you can simply add the game to steam as a non-steam game by clicking **ADD A GAME** on the bottom left of your steam client, clicking **Browse** on the window that pops up, and locating the downpatched game directory, selecting Launcher.exe, and adding the game to steam.
   - ![image](steam%20screenshot.png)
   - If you want to replace your current install game files with the downpatched version to save file space on your system, simply drag and drop the files over your original install.
 If you need help finding the game install directory, you can right click the game on steam -> hover over Manage -> then select Browse Local Files.
   - ![image](steam%20screenshot%202.png)
 - Unlike with Epic, you can launch the downpatched game as normal through the official Steam client as you normally would.

+- Alternatively, if you prefer to downpatch Hitman on Steam manually and not use a batch file, see below:
+  - In Terminal / Command Line, navigate to the directory from where you installed Steam DepotDownloader with `cd <INSTALL_LOCATION>`, e.g. `cd C:\Users\usernamehere\Downloads\depotdownloader-2.47`
+  - Run the following instructions:
+  - `dotnet DepotDownloader.dll -app 1847520 -depot 1659041 -manifest <MANIFEST_ID> -user <STEAM_USER_ID> -pass <STEAM_PASSWORD> -dir <INSTALLDIR>`
+    - EXAMPLE INPUT: `dotnet DepotDownloader.dll -app 1847520 -depot 1659041 -manifest 1587269672222714171 -user steamusernamehere -pass passwordhere -dir "C:\Program Files (x86)\Steam\steamapps\common\HITMAN 3"`
+  - `dotnet DepotDownloader.dll -app 1847520 -depot 1659041 -manifest <MANIFEST_ID> -user <STEAM_USER_ID> -pass <STEAM_PASSWORD> -dir <INSTALLDIR> -validate`
+    - Running "validate" afterwards ensures that no files were corrupted while being downloaded

 ## Game Ownership / DLC's